codematrix/agentic-ai-design-patterns/readme.md

-# AI Agentic Design Patterns
+# Agentic AI Design Patterns

-This repository showcases a collection of simple AI agents designed to demonstrate various design patterns in `AI Agentic` driven workflows.
+This repository showcases a collection of simple agents designed to demonstrate various design patterns in `Agentic AI` driven workflows.
 Each pattern is implemented with practical examples and detailed explanations to help developers and researchers understand and apply these concepts effectively in their projects.

 To keep things simple and to reduce unnecessary complexity, the examples will minimize framework dependencies.
-We've chosen [Pydantic AI](https://ai.pydantic.dev/) for our agentic development as it is both lightweight and provides the essential building blocks for building production-quality AI Agents.
+We've chosen [Pydantic AI](https://ai.pydantic.dev/) for our agentic AI development as it is both lightweight and provides the essential building blocks for building production-quality `Agentic AI workflows`

 All use cases (except for one) leverages [Pydantic Graphs](https://ai.pydantic.dev/api/pydantic_graph/graph/) to manage agentic workflows.
 Using `graph-based workflows` from the outset is a good **best practice** for several reasons: